Azure/kubeflow-labs/5-tfjob/README.md

 ## `tensorflow/k8s`

-As we saw earlier, giving a container access to GPU is not exactly a breeze on Kubernetes: We need to manually mount the drivers from the node into the container and update some environment variables.
+As we saw earlier, giving a container access to GPU is not exactly a breeze on Kubernetes: We need to manually mount the drivers from the node into the container.
 If you already tried to run a distributed TensorFlow training, you know that it's not easy either.
 Getting the `ClusterSpec` right can be painful if you have more than a couple VMs, and it's also quite brittle (we will look more into distributed TensorFlow in module [6 - Distributed TensorFlow](../6-distributed-tensorflow/README.md)).

 `tensorflow/k8s` is a new project in TensorFlow's organization on GitHub that makes all of this much easier.